M.F.A. and Certificate in Drama

 The on-site interview generally consists of an introductory meeting; a tour of the facilities; introductions to faculty, students, and staff; the portfolio review; a listening evaluation; an opportunity to see a play in rehearsal or performance; opportunities to sit in on classes; and a summary discussion.
 A two-day visit is recommended, but the process can be truncated to accommodate an applicant’s schedule.

-n applicant is urged to submit his or her application as early as possible.
-No application is considered after February 15, 2019.
+An applicant is urged to submit his or her application as early as possible.
+No application is considered after February 15.
 The applicant provide a resumé, a statement of purpose, an official undergraduate transcript, three letters of recommendation, and a photograph (non-professional acceptable) that is used only to relate the applicant’s application to the portfolio.
 Professional associates, mentors, professors/teachers, or persons who can provide relevant character references may submit letters of recommendation.
 General references may be considered, but professional references are preferred.
 At the formal interview the applicant should be prepared to present his or her portfolio even though it was submitted digitally.
 No media is returned that is left after an interview.